RokeCepedaArroita/mcmc/README.md

   #### AME Template

-  The AME template uses pre-computed spectral shapes scaled to match the amplitude and peak frequency of the observations.
+  The AME template uses pre-computed spectral shapes from `SpDust` or `SpyDust` scaled to match the amplitude and peak frequency of the observations.
 The details of this method depend on external templates and interpolation.

   ---